There’s something about being rooted in community that just feels right, but you don’t realize how important that is until it’s no longer there.

 These cookies may lack the abundance of flour, butter and sugar of traditional Samoas, but they in no way lack the flavor and definitive texture of the real thing.
 These are a must make not only for the holidays but for all your special gatherings in between.
 Gluten free decadence has never tasted so good.

-- Combine almond meal, ¼ cup chocolate chips, coconut, baking powder, salt and sugars in a large bowl.
+- Combine almond meal, 1/4 cup chocolate chips, coconut, baking powder, salt, and sugars in a large bowl (amount of chocolate chips as original recipe is written // adjust if altering batch size).

 - In a separate bowl, beat egg vigorously until nearly doubled in volume.
 Whisk in the coconut oil and vanilla, then add to dry ingredients and mix until just combined.